 The University and its subsidiaries will continue to monitor and manage the situation closely as it evolves, adjusting plans and measures as appropriate.
+In line with national announcements and guidelines, the University has transitioned academic programme delivery back to primarily on-campus delivery, with effect from financial year 2021/22.

-Given the inherent uncertainties, it is not practicable at this time to determine the impact of COVID-19 on the University and its subsidiaries, or to provide a quantitative estimate of this impact.
+Given the inherent uncertainties, it is not practicable at this time to determine the continued impact of COVID-19 on the University and its subsidiaries, or to provide a quantitative estimate of this impact.
+The results presented in these financial statements reflects the impact of COVID-19 on operations during financial year ending 30 September 2020.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30TH SEPTEMBER 2019
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30TH SEPTEMBER 2020